timendum/HNES/README.md

 Thanks
 ------
+Thanks to Chris James, the original developer of Hacker News Enhancement Suite

 Wayne Larson for hckrnews.com and permission to use code from his extension which displays new comments.

 @jarques for his HN+ extension (https://github.com/jarquesp/Hacker-News--) which was used as a starting point for this project.